db4rnR/aureuserp/.ai/100-laravel/700-r-and-d/E_L_A/100-implementation-plan/.archive/duplicates/100-330-github-workflows.md

 **Purpose**: Runs the application's test suite.

 **Trigger**:
-- Push to develop or main branches
+- Push to develop or 010-ddl branches
-- Pull requests to develop or main branches
+- Pull requests to develop or 010-ddl branches

 **Key Features**:
 - PHP 8.4 environment